elisttm/elisttmspaceflask/README.md

-# elisttm.space (flask)
+# elisttm.space

-my website, the version that runs on pythons flask library. thats all there is to be said about it
+source code for [my website](https://elisttm.space/) that runs on the python flask library

+---

+*i very often make small updates to the website without committing them*

+*all media files are excluded from the repo*